What Is Sublimation Printing and How It Works

 Are sublimation and heat transfer the same thing?

 These two processes may look very similar but they are in fact, quite different.
-In sublimation printing, the ink is transferred onto the product using heat and pressure.
-And when the product cools down, the ink is permanently embedded into the fabric.
+In sublimation printing, you transfer the ink onto the product using heat and pressure.
+When the product cools down, the ink permanently embeds into the fabric.

-In heat transfer printing, the design only sticks to the surface of the product and is not actually embedded into the fabric.
-Additionally, heat transfer printing uses a special kind of paper that needs to be used in order for the design to transfer properly.
+In heat transfer printing, the design sticks only to the surface of the product and does not embed into the fabric.
+Additionally, you must use a special kind of paper for the design to transfer properly in heat transfer printing.

 Can you sublimate onto anything?

 While it’s possible to sublimate onto a variety of materials, there are some that work better than others.
-The ideal substrate for sublimation printing is polyester fabric or polymer-coated items like mugs, phone cases, etc. Products made with materials like cotton will not work as well since the fibers will not allow the ink to be absorbed properly.
+The ideal substrate for sublimation printing is polyester fabric or polymer-coated items like mugs, phone cases, etc. Products made with materials like cotton will not work as well because the fibers do not absorb the ink properly.

-When it comes to rigid substrates, only those that have been coated with a polymer will work since the ink needs something to grip onto in order to be transferred.
+When it comes to rigid substrates, only those you coated with a polymer will work, since the ink needs something to grip onto for the transfer.

 What are the limitations of sublimation?

 Since sublimation is a printing process that uses heat and pressure to transfer ink onto a product, there are some limitations to what you can do.
-For example, you can’t print on products that can’t withstand high temperatures or those that are made with materials that don’t allow for ink absorption.
-Additionally, sublimation can only be done on white or light-colored products since the inks are transparent.
+For example, products that cannot withstand high temperatures or materials that do not absorb ink are unsuitable for sublimation printing.
+Additionally, you can only perform sublimation on white or light-colored products because the inks are transparent.

 What’s the difference between sublimation printing and digital printing?

-The main difference between these two printing processes is how the design is transferred onto the product.
+The printing processes differ primarily in how the design is transferred onto the product.
 In sublimation printing, the design becomes almost permanently embedded into the product through the use of heat and pressure.
-In digital printing, on the other hand, the design is printed directly onto the product using inkjet or laser printers.
+In digital printing, the product is directly printed with the design using inkjet or laser printers.
 A digitally printed design will not be as durable as a sublimation print as it can peel or fade over time.

 Ready To Get Started With Sublimation Printing?

 And that concludes our crash course on sublimation printing!
-We hope that this article has cleared up any questions you may have had about the process and that you’re now ready to get started on your own sublimation printing projects.
+We hope this article has answered any questions you had about the process and that you’re now ready to start your own sublimation printing projects.

-If you want to get started with sublimation printing today without going through all the hassle of setting up your own printing operation, we’ve got you covered.
+Do you want to start sublimation printing today without the hassle of setting up your own printing operation?
+We’ve got you covered.
 At Awkward Styles, we offer a wide range of sublimation-ready products you can print on to add your own personal touch.
 Just upload your design, choose your product, and we’ll take care of the rest!

 Affiliate Disclosure: